All visitors are welcome to attend Demo Day - Wednesday Apr 10th, 2024 @ 6:30pm. Located in David Lam Learning Centre.

-Enrolment for 2025 has not yet opened.
-Stay tuned for more information.
+Enrolment for 2025 has now opened.

 January-April 2025 - Course Classes - Wednesdays, 6pm-9:30pm (12 mandatory evening classes)